ajv-validator/ajv/README.md

 if (!valid) console.log(validate.errors)
 ```

-See more examples in [Guide: getting started](./docs/guide/getting-started.md)
+Learn how to use Ajv and see more examples in the [Guide: getting started](./docs/guide/getting-started.md)

 ## Changes history